Band representation, band connectivity and irreducibility: Introduction

 \section{Introduction}

-Band representation(BR), originally formulated by Zak\cite{Zak, Zak:1982db}, is receiving attention due to its application in studies of topology in the electronic band structure in wave-vector space\cite{tqc, Tang, Po, Po:2020go, Cano:2018ez, Cano:2021hp, Vergniory:2017ea}.
-The original work was extended by Evarestov and Smirnov\cite{Evarestov} and used in the tabulation of band representation (BANDREP) in the Bilbo Crystallgraphic Server\cite{Aroyo}.
+Band representation (BR), originally formulated by Zak\cite{Zak_J:1981A, Zak_J:1982A}, is receiving attention due to its application in studies of topology in the electronic band structure in wave-vector space\cite{Bradlyn_B:2017, Po_H_C:2017, Tang_F:2019A, Tang_F:2019B, Po_H_C:2020, Cano_J:2018B, Cano_J:2021, Vergniory_MG:2017}.
+To utilise BR in the study of topology of band structure, Elementary Band Representation (EBR) is considered playing a central role \cite{Bradlyn_B:2017, Po_H_C:2017,Cano_J:2018B}.
+The original work was extended by Evarestov and Smirnov\cite{Evarestov_R_A:1984A, Evarestov_R_A:1984B, Evarestov_RA:2007} and used in the tabulation of band representation (BANDREP) in the Bilbo Crystallgraphic Server\cite{Elcoro_L:2017}.
 Much of the topological quantum chemistry work is dubbed as the study of band structure without the Hamiltonian.
-There is an extensive description of group theoretical approach in condensed matter physics, including BR\cite{Michel:2001fm}.
-Central to its application is the band connectivity (continuity chords) between high symmetry points (HSP) in the Representation Domain(RD) of the first Brillouin Zone(BZ).
+There is an extensive description of group theoretical approach in condensed matter physics, including BR\cite{[{}][{ and articles in the same volume.}]Michel_L:2001A}.
+Central to its application is the band connectivity (continuity chords\cite{Zak_J:1982B}) between high symmetry points (HSP) in the Representation Domain (RD) of the first Brillouin Zone (BZ).
 The coincidence of band connectivity is one of the necessary conditions for equivalence between any two BRs.
-There are existing analysis of band connectivity \cite{Zak:1982ac, Evarestov, tqc, Vergniory:2017ea} but the work is largely restricted to decomposition of BR at HSPs and graph analysis.
-A more theoretical work on band connectivity was carried out by Barcy\cite{Bacry}.
-There is an absence of clear methodology of analysing band connectivity in the atomic limit.
-The transformation rules derived in the literature exhibit a significant error in phase and does not identify what occurs at HSPs on the surface of BZ\cite{special_note1}.
-Intuitively, one expect the representation matrices to be dependent on the Wyckoff position, the wave-vector ${\rm\bf k}$ but not the lattice translation associated with the site symmetry group.
+There are existing analysis of band connectivity \cite{Zak_J:1981A, Evarestov_RA:2007, Bradlyn_B:2017, Vergniory_MG:2017, Kruthoff_J:2017} but the work is largely restricted to decomposition of BR at HSPs, compatibility relations, and graph analysis/combinatronics.
+The basic underlying constraints are still compatibility relations\cite{Bouckaert_L_P:1936}.
+A more theoretical work on band connectivity was carried out by Barcy\cite{Barcy_H:1993}.
+There is an absence of clear methodology of analysing band connectivity and/or establishing connectivity under the atomic limit.
+The concept of irreducibility and equivalence of BRs were generally discussed as intrinsic properties of the basis without the context of connectivity.